Alcohol laws of India: Law

 Alcohol is a subject in the State List under the Seventh Schedule of the Constitution of India.
 Therefore, the laws governing alcohol vary from state to state.

 Liquor in India is generally sold at liquor stores, restaurants, hotels, bars, pubs, clubs and discos but not online.
 Some states, like Kerala and Tamil Nadu, prohibit private parties from owning liquor stores making the state government the sole retailer of alcohol in those states.
 In some states, liquor may be sold at groceries, departmental stores, banquet halls and/or farm houses.
 Some tourist areas have special laws allowing the sale of alcohol on beaches and houseboats.

 Home delivery of alcoholic beverages is illegal in Delhi.
 However, in Delhi home delivery of beer and wine by private vendors and departmental stores is permitted.

+In January 2025, the Government of Madhya Pradesh implemented a ban on the sale of liquor in 17 religious towns across the state, including Ujjain, Orchha, Salkanpur, Chitrakoot, Omkareshwar, Maheshwar, Maihar, Amarkantak, and the Pashupatinath temple area in Mandsaur.

 Legal drinking age by states and union territories

 Drunk driving law

-The blood alcohol content (BAC) legal limit is 0.03% or 0.03 mg alcohol in 100 ml blood.
+The blood alcohol content (BAC) legal limit is 0.03% or 30 mg alcohol in 100 ml blood.